iMikie/Semantic-UI-Rails/README.md

   </h2>
 </div>
 ```
-I've created a `<header>` div to surround the HTML that will appear on each page, and it's followed by a Rails image tag for the background.
-Then we have a div that Semantic-UI will turn into a menu bar.
-You should be able to find and figure out what "ui pointing menu inverted fluid four item" does by browsing  on the semantic-ui website menu page.
+I've created a `<header>` div to surround the HTML that will appear on each page,.
+It's followed by a Rails image tag for the background.
+Use whatever image you like.
+Then we have a <div> that Semantic-UI will turn into a menu bar.
+You should be able to find and figure out what "ui pointing menu inverted fluid four item" does by browsing  on the Semantic-UI  website menu page.
 Basically, you find something you want in the Semantic-UI docs, click `<>` and figure out what you need to do to recreate it as you would like on your web page.

 In the menu code above there are four links to our four web pages.
 I wrote the link to the  `/signup` page in standard web format.
 For the second menu item I used a Rails path variable, and for links 3 and 4 I use full Rails `link_to` syntax.
 They all do the same thing.
 You can decide which you like best.

-Now, if you go back to the main Semantic_UI slide out menu and select Elements/icon, you can see the vast number of built in icons provided.
+Now, if you go back to the main Semantic_UI slide out menu and select Elements/icon, you can see the vast number of built-in icons provided.
 If you click on the `Definition` menu item at the top of the page you browse examples and sample code.
-That's all I did to create the nice round, red `Semantic-UI-Rails` logo at the center of the page.
+That's what I did to create the nice round, red `Semantic-UI-Rails` logo at the center of the page.

 ###Add some styling
 We also need to go into the `application.css` file and add the following CSS: